abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 what we are conscious of, we can make clearer decisions and more clearly discern what is actually happening to us.

-10\.
-Would you be willing to share some of your personal journey, including some description of your life before you became a monk?
+Q: Would you be willing to share some of your personal journey, including some description of your life before you became a monk?
 Why did you choose to become a monk?
 Could you shed light on how the holy life can help people grow and change?

-I have a very short life history.
+A: I have a very short life history.
 I grew up in a podunk little town in Canada and got out of there as soon as I could.
 I became interested in Buddhism in university in the 1960s.
 I grew up in the province of Manitoba.
 The town I grew up in is six-hundred miles north of the US